qmk/qmk_firmware/docs/cli.md

 There are some limitations to the local CLI compared to the global CLI:

 * The local CLI does not support `qmk setup` or `qmk clone`
-* The local CLI always operates on the same `qmk_firmware` tree, even if you have multiple clones
+* The local CLI always operates on the same `qmk_firmware` tree, even if you have multiple repositories cloned.
 * The local CLI does not run in a virtualenv, so it's possible that dependencies will conflict

 # CLI Commands